mozman/ezdxf/docs/source/drawing.rst

 .. attribute:: Drawing.layers

-    Reference to the layers table, where you can create, get and remove layers, see also :class:`Tables`.
+    Reference to the layers table, where you can create, get and remove layers, see also :class:`Table` and :class:`Layer`

 .. attribute:: Drawing.styles

-    Reference to the styles table, where you can create, get and remove textstyles, see also :class:`Tables`.
+    Reference to the styles table, see also :class:`Style`.

 .. attribute:: Drawing.linetypes

-    Reference to the linetypes table, where you can create, get and remove linetypes, see also :class:`Tables`.
+    Reference to the linetypes table, see also :class:`Linetype`.

+.. attribute:: Drawing.views

+    Reference to the views table, see also :class:`View`.

+.. attribute:: Drawing.viewports

+    Reference to the viewports table, see also :class:`Viewport`.

+.. attribute:: Drawing.dimstyles

+    Reference to the dimstyles table, see also :class:`DimStyle`.

 .. attribute:: Drawing.blocks